-So, you read, "That all might be damned that received not the love of the truth."
+So you read, "That all might be damned that received not the love of the truth."
 Well, then, if the love of the truth, and nothing else would do, it would be a libel upon the Holy Ghost to suppose a man can live and die in demoniacal error, and in enmity to God's truth, and yet love Christ.
 It is the truth of Christ, and the truth is God's own representation of Christ; and if I hate that that represents him, then I hate him.
-"From him that has not shall be taken away that which he seems to have."
+"From him that hath not shall be taken away that which he seemeth to have."
 Well might one say, "Search me, O God, and know my heart; try me, and know my thoughts; and see if there be any wicked," or erroneous "way in me, and lead me in the way everlasting."
 I am perhaps saying things that may distress some of you.
+I had better distress you than deceive you.
+I had some of you.
 I had better distress you than deceive you; I had better send you home in sadness of heart than in a fool's paradise; I had better send you home cast down and almost wishing you had not been here than send you home deluded.
-Here, then, "whosoever has sinned against me, him will I blot out of my book."
-Ah, would you believe it? if your profession be false, your profession will be one of the worse of your sins.
+Here, then, "whosoever hath sinned against me, him will I blot out of my book."
+Ah, would you believe it? if your profession be false, your profession will be one of the worst of your sins.
 I am sure Saul of Tarsus would look back upon his past profession as being the worst part of his sin, because his false profession set him in active enmity against the truth of God.
 And who in all ages have been, I will not say exclusively, but generally, the greatest persecutors?
 Those who professed to love God and Christ, but who hated his truth.
-Now, then, these shall be blotted out of the book of life; that is to say, their names were in the book of life professionally, but by and by shall be blotted out; instead of, "Come, you blessed," shall be, "Depart, you cursed."
-The Savior said to the church at Sardis, "He that overcomes, the same shall be clothed in white raiment: and I will not blot out his name out of the book of life."
-Then it is said, "If any man shall add to these things, God shall add unto him the plagues that are written in this book; and if any man shall take away from the words of the book of this prophecy, God shall take away his part out of the book of life, and out of the holy city, and from the things which are written in this book."
+Now, then, these shall be blotted out of the book of life; that is to say, their names were in the book of life professionally, but by and by shall be blotted out; instead of, "Come, ye blessed," shall be, "Depart, ye cursed."
+The Saviour said to the Sardian church, "He that overcometh, the same shall be clothed in white raiment; and I will not blot out his name out of the book of life." .
+Then it is said, "If any man shall add to these things, God shall add unto him the plagues that are written in this book; and if any man.shall take away from the words of the book of this prophecy, God shall take away his part out of the book of life, and out of the holy city, and from the things which are written in this book.